-How much power will the World Cup football stadiums consume?
+How much power will the world cup football stadiums consume?

 After months and years of anticipation, this year’s World Cup has finally kicked off!
 It’s been on our calendars for a long while here at Rubber Box – as well as supplying power distribution equipment to our UK-based customers, we’ve also been undertaking some work in the run-up to the event, for a major broadcaster planning on covering it.
-As we were working on that project, we found that one question kept coming up over and over again: how much power do football stadium like these ones in Russia actually consume?
-Spoiler alert: it’s a lot!

 While still amazingly huge, that number becomes a little more understandable once you realise what all this goes into powering, and where power distribution systems have to send all this energy.
-At the bare minimum, the Russian World Cup stadiums will likely have to account for at least some of the following:
+At the bare minimum, the World Cup stadiums will likely have to account for at least some of the following:

 - Floodlights to light the stadium (nowadays, these are mostly high-tech LED lights)